espocrm/documentation/docs/administration/bpm-events.md

 * It is contained in normal flow at the same level of the process/sub-process.
 * It is contained in the parent process/sub-process of an event sub-process in which the event is contained.

-Compensate in the same level:
+In the same level:

 ![Compensation End Event, same level](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-compensation-2.png)

-Compensate from the event sub-process:
+From the event sub-process:

 ![Compensation End Event, event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-compensation-1.png)